Commercial Pilot Licence

 What will I, and what am I required to do during the training?

-The CPL theoretical examinations that should all be passed before commencing the course are in the following topics:
+The CPL theoretical examinations that should all be passed before commencing the course and consist of the following topics:

 - Air Law